Logos and uniforms of the New York Yankees

-This article is about the historical and current logos and uniforms of the New York Yankees.
+The New York Yankees are an American professional baseball team.

 Team logos and insignia

 Throughout much of their tenure as the Highlanders, the logo was variations of a stylized N and Y, which lay separately on either side of the jersey's breast.
 In 1905, the two overlapped for one season, but not in the way used today.
 It wasn't until 1909 that the team changed to the familiar interlocking NY that would be the team logo long after the team became known as the Yankees, and would continue to be the cap insignia until today.
 The interlocking NY was originally designed by Tiffany & Co. and struck on a medal of valor presented in 1877 to John McDowell, a New York City police officer shot in the line of duty.

 The primary logo, created in 1946 by sports artist Henry Alonzo Keller, consists of "Yankees" against a baseball, written in red script with a red bat forming the vertical line of the K, an Uncle Sam hat hanging from the barrel.
 The logo was slightly changed over the years, with the current version first appearing in the 1970s.

 The interlocking NY has varied greatly, and there are currently three major versions in use.
 The first is the cap insignia, in which the N and Y are of about the same size and unadorned.
 The second is the logo on the breast of the home jersey.
 This logo first appeared there in 1912, continued through the 1913 renaming to the New York Yankees, and after disappearing in 1917, returned for good in 1936, although there have been many small but apparent changes through the years.
 In the jersey logo, the Y is larger, the letters more blocky, and the curves more exaggerated.
 The third is the print logo which is used extensively in marketing, is painted behind home plate at the Stadium, and appears on the team's batting helmets.
 The N is larger and more curved, and the letters have large serifs at the end.

-The Yankees use a block letter "NEW YORK" wordmark in navy blue outlined in white on the gray road uniform which has also become emblematic.
+The Yankees use a block letter "NEW YORK" wordmark, in navy blue on the gray road uniform.
 There is also a print version of the full name, which is of a more fanciful script than the name appears in the team logo.